tarunsachdeva/blog/_posts/2018-09-18-time-tracking-update.markdown

 As part of a productivity practice recently I've been actively logging and tracking how I spend my time in increments of 30 minutes.

 I've been doing this for over a month now, and wanted to share some results.
-The tracking is happening in a Google sheet, and looks a bit like this:
+The tracking is happening in a Google sheet, and looks like this.

 ![Daily Tracking](/blog/assets/img/daily-tracking.jpg)

+The time tracking is below with color coded cells for each category.
+Some of the categories are: family time, productive time, sleep, essentials, writing, wasted time, etc. I have them in a bar graph that higlights the total amount per category per day.

-In the top rows are my To Dos.
+In the top rows I also track my to-do list.
 These are populated based on Weekly/Monthly goals from a regular planning and retrospective practice.

-From here, I analyze the number of tasks per day, how many I actually complete, and a rolling average of tasks.
-Here is the graph of tasks and completions:
+In a graph (shown at the bottom of the sheet), I analyze the number of tasks per day, how many I actually complete, and a rolling average of tasks.

-The time tracking is below with color coded cells for each category.
-Some of the categories are: family time, productive time, sleep, essentials, writing, wasted time, etc. This is a bar graph showing the daily time spent in each category:

-Doing this was a bit unnatural at first but once I started I quickly got addicted to the data.
+Doing this was very unnatural at first but once I started I quickly looked past the inconvenience and got addicted to the data.
 It gave me an understanding of myself I didn't have before.

 A few insights I got from the time tracking data: